Climb the Charts! 10 SEO Techniques to

 So, you have a small business or a website and are looking for SEO tips on how to get more web traffic.
 You have a clever domain name, and great content, but people just don’t seem to be finding you online.

 Well, there are a few different things related to SEO that you can do today to help you rank higher on sites like Google, boosting your web traffic as a result.
 So if you’re looking SEO techniques for your website or small business that actually work, you’ve come to the right place!
 In this article, we’ll tell you 10 ways you can climb higher on Google and get the results that you’re looking for!

 1. Let Google Help You

 SEO can be a tough cookie to crack, especially if you’re trying to break into a competitive niche.
-But there are a lot of resources out there, as well as companies like SEOExplode, that can help you get your website off the ground.
+But there are a lot of resources out there that can help you get your website off the ground.

 Google, in particular, offers a wide variety of tools that are especially helpful.
 From Google Webmasters to Google Analytics, be sure to have your site linked to all of these tools to help you track what works and what doesn’t.

 And if you’re a small business that relies heavily on locals finding you, make sure you’re listed on Google My Business.
 The name pretty much explains it all, but this will help people in your area find your company when they Google certain key phrases, which obviously can help you establish a local market share.

 The way that you format the content on your website is extremely important.
 Google likes websites that have scannable content because it’s easy to read and helps create a good user experience.

 Remember, Google wants to recommend sites to users that are both easy to use and informative.
 SEO practices are designed with this in mind, so creating well-spaced, scannable content is key.